LiliDopidze/anomaly_detection/README.md

 This repository builds a Telecom telemetry detector for anomaly detection, incident consolidation, and topology-aware localisation.
 The primary product path is PON/ONT.
-Company independence means that operators map their native fields into shared semantic metrics and calibrate locally; it does **not** mean fitting one model across incompatible PON, RAN, and backbone optical measurements.

 ## Evidence strategy